breck7/lab.treenotation.org/apply.md

 No. This is a volunteer lab.

+### How much experience do I need?

+Accepted applicants will likely have 10-50+ years of experience, though every application will be considered.
+If you have less than 10 years of experience, consider applying for the (Tree Notation Lab Internship Program)[https://github.com/treenotation/lab.treenotation.org/blob/master/applyForInternshipProgram.md].

 ### Do I need to be in Hawaii?

 No. We are based in Hawaii but this is a distributed research lab.